coroo/nova-chartjs/README.md

 <hr/>

-For `function` access, you need to create function in string.
+For `function` access, you need to create javascript function in string.
 Nova-chartjs will make those string into function for you.

 Here example for using `custom` function in tooltips.
 ```js